nin9s/elk-hole/README.md

 ### KIBANA HOST (CAN BE THE SAME AS LOGSTASH AND ELASTICSEARCH)
 12. import "elk-hole.json" into kibana: management - saved objects - import

+# a huge "thank you" to [skaldenhoven](https://github.com/skaldenhoven) who contributed quiet some nice details to the configuration and parsing logic as well as troubleshooting and testing!